dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

 ## 🤖 Robot Model – Robotis OP3

-**Robotis OP3** is a compact humanoid platform developed for research and education.
-It has:
+The Robotis OP3 is a sophisticated, research-grade humanoid robot designed with:

-* 20 DoF (6 per leg, 3 per arm, 2 neck).
+* **20 Degrees of Freedom (DOF)**: Enables complex joint movements required for realistic humanoid locomotion.
-* Dynamixel actuators with torque and position control.
+* **Dynamixel Actuators**: Offer precise torque and position control, crucial for advanced robotic applications.
-* Open source support with accurate MuJoCo-compatible URDF/XML models.
+* **Open-source architecture**: Provides flexibility for custom developments and easy integration with simulation environments such as MuJoCo.

 MuJoCo model file: `models/op3_scene.xml`